Energy Savings, Deep Decarbonization, Zero Emissions, and Improved Uniformity with the Airtorch®, MightySteam®, E-Ion, and Large Radiative Panels.

 CO2 Emissions Equivalence of GHGs: 1 kg of nitrous oxides and 1 kg of methane emissions are equivalent to 298 kg and 25 kg, respectively, of CO2 emissions.

-The emissions of CO2 and other GHGs carry a substantial social cost.
-Notably, the emission of 1 kilogram of nitrous oxide (N2O) is equivalent to 298 kilograms of CO2, while 1 kilogram of methane (CH4) is equivalent to 25 kilograms of CO2.
-Among the three major sectors that emit CO2—transportation, power generation, and industrial heating—electrifying industrial heating equipment presents one of the lowest costs per kilowatt, making it a highly effective strategy for lowering global emissions.
-The elimination of fossil fuel combustion is now a key priority for humanity.
+The emissions of carbon dioxide (CO2) and other greenhouse gases (GHGs) carry a significant social cost.
+For example, 1 kilogram of nitrous oxide (N2O) is equivalent to 298 kilograms of CO2, and 1 kilogram of methane (CH4) is equivalent to 25 kilograms of CO2.
+Among the key sectors contributing to CO2 emissions—transportation, power generation, and industrial heating—electrifying industrial heating presents one of the lowest costs per kilowatt, making it an effective strategy for reducing global emissions.
+Thus, eliminating fossil fuel combustion is a critical priority.

 Fossil fuels are in the news- but not in a good way.
 The hottest year on record was 2023, and 2024 is set to break this record.
 In May 2024, carbon dioxide levels measured at NOAA’s observatory peaked at 424 parts per million.
 For the first time, the global average temperature in late 2023 was more than 2 Celsius warmer than levels before industrialization, according to preliminary data (source citation.
 New mandates for decarbonization, such as the one for Federal buildings, are being considered the world over.
 Click here for per-capita and country-wide GHG emissions.
 Industrial, home, and rental repair incidence has been notably climbing.